Battle of Masulipatnam: The battle

 During the siege an English fleet appeared on the Coromandel coast, consisting of ten East Indiamen of the English East India Company under William Basse.
 It would have been possible for this fleet to join forces with the remaining part of the French navy, to relieve São Tomé together and drive the Dutch out of the area.
 But the English made no attempt to do so and chose to remain on their own.
 Van Goens, who does not seem to have heard of the arrival of this naval force, had sent a fleet of thirteen Dutch East India Company ships to Masulipatnam, an important office, north of São Tomé on the coast of Coromandel, to protect it against the attacks of the French admiral de la Haye, who seemed to be aiming for that post.

-Cornelis van Quaelberg to whom the command of this fleet was entrusted, met the British fleet on 1 September 1673 (N.S., 22 August O.S.), five or six miles from Masulipatnam.
+Cornelis van Quaelberg to whom the command of this fleet was entrusted, met the English fleet on 1 September 1673 (N.S., 22 August O.S.), five or six miles from Masulipatnam.
 Soon the battle began, which was fought vigorously on both sides.
 After three or four hours of fighting the Dutch finally emerged victorious, taking the ship of the English Vice-Admiral of 40 guns, that of the Rear-Admiral of 34 guns, and a third of 36 guns.
 The others were chased away, and soon left the Indian seas altogether.

-The English captain Basse, who acted as admiral of the EIC squadron gives a detailed account of the battle in the log of his ship London.
+The English Captain Basse, who acted as admiral of the EIC squadron gives a detailed account of the battle in the log of his ship London.
 (Note: Note that it was an EIC ship, so it was not "HMS London".)
 He writes that the battle started at 10 AM.
 (Note: The Dutch fleet was first seen at 6 AM to windward, so they had the weather gage, and Basse ordered his ships to form line of battle at 8 AM and started beating to windward to close the distance.)
-His Van was led by captain Earwin, who bore away after about two hours in the fight, followed by the second ship under captain Cruft, because he had been holed under the waterline.
+His Van was led by Captain Earwin, who bore away after about two hours in the fight, followed by the second ship under Captain Cruft, because he had been holed under the waterline.
 Both ships did not reengage, but what Cruft's excuse was Basse did not know.
 Captain Westlock did not engage at all that day.
-He was second behind the ship of captain Hides, who acted as Vice-Admiral, and kept to leeward of the line, so was in relative safety.
+He was second behind the ship of Captain Hides, who acted as Vice-Admiral, and kept to leeward of the line, so was in relative safety.
 Hides himself got the worst of it, as his ship was disabled around 5.30 PM and then surrounded by three Dutch ships and boarded by two of them, one on either side.
-His ship was taken, as was the ship of captain Earning (Rear-admiral, so leading the rear), and the Antelope of captain Goldsborough.
+His ship was taken, as was the ship of Captain Earning (Rear-admiral, so leading the rear), and the Antelope of captain Goldsborough.